-Are you wondering whether it’s worth looking into how to watch sumo in Tokyo?
+Are you wondering whether it’s worth looking into how to watch sumo in Tokyo and how to get tickets?
 This might help.
-To be honest, sumo in Tokyo was not on our ‘must-do’ list of things for our first trip to Japan back in 2015.
-We didn’t really know anything about it and it seemed a bit weird and didn’t interest us.
-But we did it anyway and LOVED it and now I recommend it to everyone.
-For our second trip to Japan, we knew we wanted to go again.
-And after that, we seem to have become actual sumo fans.
+To be honest, sumo in Tokyo was not on my ‘must-do’ list of things for my first trip to Japan.
+I didn’t really know anything about it and it didn’t appeal.
+But I did it anyway and LOVED it.
+Now I recommend it to everyone.
+Me and my other half seem to have become actual sumo fans.
 Who’d have thought it?

-It’s not the most straightforward of things to do, so we thought we’d share what it’s like going to watch sumo for the day in Tokyo, and some useful things you need to know before you go…
+It’s not the most straightforward of things to do, so I thought I’d share what it’s like going to watch sumo for the day in Tokyo, and some useful things you need to know before you go…

 You need to make sure it’s on, because it doesn’t run all the time.
-We’ve been in May and more recently in January.
-So you need to check if sumo dates align with when you’re in Tokyo, using the official schedule.
-You buy your tickets in advance online.
+Check if sumo dates align with when you’re in Tokyo, using the official schedule.
+You buy your sumo tickets in advance online.
 Sumo is a huge deal in Japan, so they do sell out if you leave it too late.
 You can buy box seats (Japanese style sitting on the floor) or chair seats.
-We liked the former for the more Japanese experience, but if you don’t think you’d be comfortable in a tiny box for hours: avoid!
+I liked the former for the more Japanese experience, but if you don’t think you’d be comfortable in a tiny box for hours: avoid.

 It’s also useful to have a tiny bit of background knowledge about what sumo actually is before you try to watch it in real life.
 It’s wrestling, of course, and the aim is to force the opponent out of the ring or onto the ground.
 As soon as a foot goes out, the other person has won.
 As soon as anything but a foot touches the ground, the other wins too.